top of page

 What is child and adolescent psychiatry?

-Around 14% of teenagers worldwide experience mental health difficulties.
-Child and adolescent psychiatry focuses on helping children and young people with these challenges.
-These doctors undergo years of additional training beyond medical school, learning how young minds work and what treatments are most effective.
+Around 14% of young people worldwide experience mental health difficulties.
+Child and adolescent psychiatry focuses on supporting children and teenagers through these challenges.
+These doctors complete years of specialist training after qualifying, developing expertise in how young minds develop and which treatments work best.

 Child psychiatrists know that mental health looks different in young people than adults.
 They understand how family life, past experiences, and development affect a child's wellbeing, helping them find treatments that genuinely work.